 We have not paid any cash dividends on our common stock to date.
+Furthermore, we have no intention to declare dividends on our common stock in the foreseeable future.
 Any decision to declare and pay dividends in the future will be made at the discretion of our Board of Directors and will depend on, among other things, our results of operations, financial condition, cash requirements, contractual restrictions, statutory requirements, and other factors that our Board of Directors may deem relevant.
 Currently, our Revolving Credit Agreement limits our ability to pay cash dividends.
-Accordingly, we are prohibited from declaring any cash dividends to holders of our common stock without amending or modifying the terms of our credit facility.
+Accordingly, we are prohibited from declaring any cash dividends to holders of our common stock without amending or modifying the terms of our Revolving Credit Agreement.